 Many people get excellent results using a single ANT-205:

-This antenna has only one N-Type connector however if you decide to use one for each of the connectors on your modem, for best results they should be mounted like this:
+This antenna has only one N-Type connector however if you decide to use one for each of the connectors on your modem, for best results they should at +45/-45 degrees, similar to the picture below:

 Another great choice is the ANT-228 which has two N-Type connectors: